 Students register online for courses.
-Registration takes place in July for the Fall semester and November for the Spring semester.
+Registration takes place in July for the Fall semester and December for the Spring semester.
 Students receive registration instructions by email.
+In June/November, students should start checking their ESSEC email every day for further instructions.
 Before registering classes, students should pre-approve their courses with Freeman and check to make sure they have satisfied all pre-requisites for the courses they plan to take abroad.
 Students can check pre-requisites in the syllabus, accessible through MyEssec or by emailing BBAfirstname.lastname@example.org.

 Past participants recommend against taking many classes at a time at ESSEC.
 One student advised, "I also would try to avoid taking more than one intensive class (9 hour classes for 3 days)."

 Freeman students at ESSEC can expect to experience a more European style of teaching and learning.
 In comparison to the U.S. style, the European approach is less structured and not so student-centered.
 Relationships with professors are usually more formal.
 Instructors are considered experts in their field and their primary role is to impart knowledge.
 Student-professor interaction is typically limited.
 Lectures are the most common teaching style.
 Participation may or may not be required.
 There are few homework assignments.
 Rather, students are expected to be self-disciplined and stay on top of reading assignments.
 In some courses, group projects make up part of a student's grade in a course.
 Since ESSEC students come from all over the world, students should be prepared to navigate cultural and linguistic complexities in the classroom.
 In some courses, the final grade is based on single, comprehensive exam.